 The first stage test firing demonstration took place in 2014.
 The parties signed a new cooperation agreement in February 2015 for the continuation of the joint development and further firings of the LMM Missile Launcher System for naval platforms.

 The low cost, covert, flexible LMM missile features soft launch design and has a shelf life of 15 years.
-It has immediate launch, high lethality, as well as fire on-the-move capabilities.
+It has immediate launch, high lethality and fire on-the-move capabilities.
 It is controlled by a highly accurate control actuator system.

-The versatile design of the weapon system allows it to be configured to function as an all-in-one weapon system for larger naval platforms and as a hybrid missile / gun system fitted with LMM and integrated with naval guns.
+The versatile design of the weapon system allows it to be configured to function as an all-in-one weapon system for larger naval platforms or as a hybrid missile/gun system fitted with LMM and integrated with naval guns.
 It can also be customised for integration on a fast patrol boat.

 The missile will replace MBDA’s anti-ship missiles including Sea Skua and AS15TT and will be able to move at high subsonic speeds.